WaiveCar/Waivecar/README.md

 Debian 8.0 (jessie).
 There will be special notes to that effect if I (cjm) think that its important although tbh, it's the only platform
 I'm using this on.

+## Routes

+The actual routing logic is burried a bit deep at src/templates/app/index.jsx.

 Start by running npm install to get all the dependencies.

 ```sh